iam-mhaseeb/kibar/README.md

 # kibar
-An open source light weight boilerplate implemenration of scrapping in Python.
+An open source light weight boilerplate implementation of scrapping in Python.
 ## Installation

 Installation is simplest: